Kodeden/continued-curriculum/ts/enums-nested-interfaces/nested-interfaces.md

 Go back to `vehicles.ts`.
 Import the `Person` interface from `index.ts` and use it to add an `owner` property of the `Vehicle` interface.
 This property should be of type `Person`.

-As usual add and commit your changes, and share with your instructor.
+As usual add and commit your changes, and share with your instructor via Slack DM.